For the Sake of the Silver Fox

 - Temporary holding enclosures

-With our team members fully equipped with the necessary tools, they will be much more able to assist in the safe and efficient capture of every lost silver fox reported to us.
+With our team members fully equipped with the necessary tools, they will be much more able to assist in the safe and efficient capture of every lost or abandoned silver fox reported to us.